· 6 min read

 The success of any disruptive technology depends on its ability to deliver demonstrated use cases in saving money or solving problems, along with a proven return on the financial investment.

 Glass EE2 commercial-grade wearable technology, combined with NSF’s expertise and NSF EyeSucceed software, accomplishes that and more.

 The Glass EE2 hardware has allowed us to take the NSF EyeSucceed software to a higher level, empowering clients with a deeply refined solution that meets the needs of the food industry.
 By offering advanced livestreaming capabilities for remote assistance, extended battery life and excellent connectivity, Google is bringing smartglasses to the mainstream as a viable business tool.

 As a Glass Provider, NSF EyeSucceed supplies the Glass EE2 device right to our clients.
 Because user feedback and needs are critical, they are shared with the Glass team at Google and directly inform future Glass product development.

 “The Glass team has worked with NSF EyeSucceed over the last five years to optimize the solution,” said Glass Project Lead Jay Kothari.
 “The Glass Enterprise Edition 2 device incorporates changes that reflect feedback from that partnership, including enhanced camera quality and longer battery life.”

 Smartglasses are lightweight and don't impede the wearer’s vision or efficiency.
 They feature strong computing and communications capabilities that lend themselves to industry-specific uses.

-Food companies have utilized smartglass applications developed by the Glass team and NSF EyeSucceed for years.
-Guided by our clients’ feedback, smartglass capabilities have evolved and are continuously being updated to become more relevant for a wider range of food industry applications.
+Food companies have used smartglass applications developed by the Glass team and NSF EyeSucceed for years.
+Guided by our clients’ feedback, smartglass capabilities have evolved and are continuously being updated to support a wider range of food industry applications.

 Glass and the related logo are trademarks of Google LLC.